How Can You Recover From A Google Algorithm Update?

 Then came the tricky part.
 I had so many articles that were of very low value or covered the same or similar topics.

-It took me a week to decide that over 60 articles should go.
-Then I had to choose whether to use a 301 redirect to relevant articles or to let them go to 404.
+It took me a week to decide which of over 60 articles should go.
+Then, I had to choose whether to use a 301 redirect to relevant articles or let them go to 404.
 In the end, it was about half and half.

 But removing so much content is going to hurt, and it will reduce my traffic even more in the short term.